PROTECTION FROM ABUSE (PFA)

 is held, and a judge determines the validity of the victim's claim.
 If

-the judge believes it necessary, the order will be extended up to a maximum of three
+the judge believes it is necessary, the order will be extended up to a maximum of three

-In order to be considered protection from this act, the abuse must occur between
+In order to be considered under this act, the abuse must occur between

 family or household members, sexual or intimate partners, or persons who share parenthood.